-I recently moved to a new QTH and the current setup here is a 1100 foot loop antenna which is pictured below.
+I moved to a new QTH in the middle of 2014, the old QTH didn't allow for low banding so the current setup here for low band is a 1100 foot loop antenna which is pictured below.
 The loop performs extremely well on all bands and is 2 wave lengths on 160m.

-The loop in average is near 70 feet when pulled up high in low winds, and near 50 feet when weather gets bad, and is feed with about 55 feet of 450 ohm ladder line, into a DX Engineering 1:1 10kw balun with about 15 feet of LMR400 to the shack.
-The loop shows a 1.1:1 at 1.825mhz and looks very good on most of the bands above.
+The loop in average is near 80 feet when pulled up high in low winds, and near 50 feet when weather gets bad, and is fed with about 80 feet of 450 ohm ladder line, into a DX Engineering 4:1 10kw balun with about 5 feet of LMR400 to the shack.
+The loop performs on all bands and is great for DX from 160-10m.
+New loop feed point below after lightning strike...

 I spend most of my time on HF either DXing or Contesting.

 You must be logged in to file a report on this page